margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for my cousins in Memphis
 * Grateful for the art exhibit
 * Grateful for people surviving COVD-19
-* Grateufl for all the people here at the exhibit
+* Grateful for all the people here at the exhibit
 * Gratefulf or cousins and family members alive
 * Grateful for people in villages and people coming together
 * Grateful for people in Italy